Last updated on November 24th, 2017 at 12:57 am

 - Seaplane to Talbot Bay

-- Swimming with the sharks and fish feeding
+- Swimming with the sharks and fish feeding with replace trolling motor battery

 - Horizontal Falls speedboat